mapbender/mapbender-documentation/en/customization/templates.rst

 Create your own css-file
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Create an empty css-file and fill it with content.
-Since Mapbender version 3.0.3.0 you only have to define the parts that have to look different from the default style of the element.
+You only have to define the parts that have to look different from the default style of the element.

 Firebug can help you to find out the styles you want to change.